 Set Goals & Budgets

 It is helpful to make goals for saving money.
 These goals can be short-term or long-term.
 Setting a goal will help with motivation and provide a finish line.
 Creating a budget might sound daunting, but it is a simple process.
 Start by figuring out how much money you make in a given month.
 Then make a list of all of the necessary payments you have to pay in a month.
 Take your monthly earnings and subtract all of your necessary payments from it.
 If you don’t have any money left, or don’t even have enough money for all of those payments, you will need to reconfigure your costs.
 There may be somethings that you need to stop spending money on in order to prioritize the important payments.
 It is important to be specific when listing what the money is going towards and how much money it is.
 As a high schooler, you may not have many payments, so save as much money as you can.
 If you are able to pay and save comfortably, you can set aside a certain amount for fun expenses each month.
-Check out this article for an in-depth checklist of how to create and follow a budget: Creating a Budget.
+For more information on how to create a budget, visit RamseySolutions.com.

 Differences Between Needs & Wants